Remuneration: How to get employee pay right

 All employees’ efforts should help the business achieve its goals and they should be rewarded accordingly.

 Another key question is when should remuneration be reviewed.
 This can be tied into calendar or financial year business-planning.
 Often businesses align it with employee performance reviews, but we believe separating individual performance reviews and remuneration reviews is best, to ensure performance conversations focus on performance and pay discussions on pay.
 You may also wish to review an employee’s remuneration at milestones throughout their tenure, such as after probation or a year’s service.

 Whichever way, it’s important to ensure that there’s transparency and that employees understand when and how their pay is reviewed.

-What is pay parity?
+What is employee pay parity?

 Pay parity is important for employers to keep in mind, because without it you run the risk of losing touch with what people could earn elsewhere or finding your employees are unhappy when they compare their remuneration to that of others inside or outside the business.